Ivan1pl/witchcraft/README.md

 Creating an aspect is very easy.
 Simply create a class, mark it as `@Managed`, implement `Aspect` interface and add it to your module's aspect list (`aspects` attribute in `@Module` annotation).

 The interface is very simple and self-explanatory.
 It contains the following methods:
-* `void beforeMethod(Object self, Method method, Object[] args)` - execute advice that should happen before method execution; `self`, `method` and `args` give you informations about the object on which the method is being executed, the method itself and its arguments.
+* `void beforeMethod(Object self, Method method, Method originalMethod, Object[] args)` - execute advice that should happen before method execution; `self`, `method` and `args` give you informations about the object on which the method is being executed, the method itself and its arguments, `originalMethod` is the original method that would have been invoked if there were no advices, you should not use it directly but you can for example process its annotations.
-* `void afterMethod(Object self, Method method, Object[] args)` - execute advice that should happen after method execution.
+* `void afterMethod(Object self, Method method, Method originalMethod, Object[] args)` - execute advice that should happen after method execution.
 * `InvocationCallback aroundMethod(InvocationCallback proceed)` - execute advice that should happen around method execution.
 * `int getPriority()` - execution priority of this aspect.
 The lower the number, the earlier it will be executed.
 Default is 0 (you do not have to implement this method).

 The only method that may require some additional explaining is `aroundMethod`.
 Basically it allows you to add logic before and after the invocation at the same time.
 The actual invocation is carried in `proceed` parameter, wrapped by `InvocationCallback` functional interface.
-The interface itself contains only one method `Object apply(Object self, Method method, Object[] args)` which is used to invoke the method.
-Wherever you wish to invoke it in your code, simply use `proceed.apply(self, method, args);`.
+The interface itself contains only one method `Object apply(Object self, Method method, Method originalMethod, Object[] args)` which is used to invoke the method.
+Wherever you wish to invoke it in your code, simply use `proceed.apply(self, method, originalMethod, args);`.

+Aspects will be applied to all methods in all managed classes, expect classes implementing `Aspect` or `Listener` interface.

 # Commands